liqueurdetoile/DotObjectArray/docs/api.md

 <dl>
 <dt><a href="#ObjectArray">ObjectArray</a></dt>
-<dd><p>The ObjectArray class implements array-like properties and methods to
+<dd><p>The ObjectArray class implements array-like properties and
- a key/value javascript object.</p>
+ methods to a key/value javascript object.
-<p> It can be viewed as a kind of associative array in JS but it also
- supports dot notation keys.</p>
+ It can be viewed as a kind of associative array in JS but it also supports dot notation keys.</p>
 </dd>
 </dl>